My experience with chronic lower back pain

 Over the next two years, my condition deteriorated.
 I reached a point where sitting for more than five minutes became unbearable.
 Standing for extended periods was equally difficult.
 I had to work from bed and lost much of my independence.
 Traditional medical approaches (X-rays, orthopedic consultations) provided no answers or relief.

 The turning point came when I discovered Original 12 Minute Foundation Training by Dr. Eric Goodman (it's free to watch on YouTube, follow the link in the next section).
-After practicing these exercises daily for several months, I regained the ability to sit and work at a desk for limited periods.
+After practicing these exercises daily for 3 months, I regained the ability to sit and work at a desk for limited periods.
 However, I repeatedly fell into a cycle of feeling better, returning to normal exercise, and reinjuring myself.
+The reinjuries happened primarily during squats - even with light weight (20kg total) - when I tried to get back to standard 5x5 full body workout plans.

 Through continued research, I identified that my issues stemmed primarily from lower back weakness and SI joint dysfunction.
 The exercises below represent what has helped me progress from debilitating pain to functional daily life.